 A big group of really close friends, a class full of people you look forward to seeing everyday and days of endless fun.
 These were a few things that topped their expectations list.
 Sadly they haven't managed to experience most of these things.
 They have however been fortunate enough to experience, being a part of a group of friends who don't care about them, a class full of people they can't stand and days of endless group projects (antonym for fun)!

 I think there are mainly two types of people in this class.
 Those who have made it and those who haven't.
 When I say those who have made it, I'm talking about the over friendly extroverts who had a strategy from day one.
 It was, find birds of the same feather and flock together.
-And t
+And the well executed plan got them friends within days.
+Two weeks down the line, they had their very own group.
+A group that most people were envious of.

 Moving onto the second category.
 They consist of the shy introverted types, who wanted to be somebody, but never got a chance to.
 Firstly, wrong plan of action!
 Secondly, they were just not able to make their presence felt.
 As a result, the road to having a social life has been quite rough.
 A lot of them have been jumping from one social circle to another.
 Those who have stuck to one, don't seem very happy either.